miekg/learninggo/basics.md

 ## Operators and Built-in Functions

 Go supports the normal set of numerical operators.
-Table (#tab:op-precedence) lists the current ones and their relative precedence.
+See (#tab-op-precedence) for lists the current ones and their relative precedence.
 They all associate from left to right.

-{#tab:op-precedence}
+{#tab-op-precedence}
 {{tab/precedence.md}}

 `+ - * /` and `%` all do what you would expect, `& | ^` and `&^` are bit